The definitive ranking of every Supernatural episode

 Dean's hit with a spell that begins erasing his memory in an hour that's both funny and, at times, devastating.

-Metatron’s first appearance doesn’t quite hint at the power grab he will soon make, instead helping the boys while Kevin tries to break free from Crowley.
+Metatron's first appearance doesn't quite hint at the power grab he will soon make, and instead sees him helping the boys while Kevin tries to break free from Crowley.

 Zachariah sends Dean into a world where he's got a job in corporate America and Sam works in tech support.
 And yet, inevitably, their fate finds them.
 Like most alternate realities, it makes for an entertaining hour.

-The truth behind Yellow Eyes’ plans way back in season one return to haunt Sam as the brothers search for the final two Horsemen rings.
+The truth behind Yellow Eyes' plans way back in season one returns to haunt Sam as the brothers search for the final two Horsemen rings.

-Horror hits home as Bobby’s home is overrun by ghosts as the brothers try to determine if Castiel is really an angel.
+Horror hits home as Bobby's home is overrun by ghosts and the brothers try to determine if Castiel is really an angel.